wobgob/getting-started/source/index.html.md

 We'll be using [Vultr](https://www.vultr.com/) in this tutorial but most major hosting providers will be similar.

 ## Signing up
 The first thing you'll want to do is to sign up with your hosting provider.
-For Vultr you can sign up at [https://www.vultr.com/register/](https://www.vultr.com/register/).
+You can get $50 free credit with Vultr by going to [https://www.vultr.com/promo/try50/](https://www.vultr.com/promo/try50/).

 ## Deploying a server
 You'll then be redirected to [https://my.vultr.com/](https://my.vultr.com/).
 At this point you'll want to deploy a server.